stenzek/duckstation/README.md

 A shortcut to open the user directory is available by selecting `Open Data Directory` from the `Tools` menu.

-## Resource Overrides

 DuckStation allows you to override certain resources by placing files in the `resources` subdirectory of the user directory.
 This includes images and sound effects (e.g. menu navigation/achievement unlock).

-Sound effects must be in WAV format with a sample rate of 44100Hz, 16-bit, and stereo.

-The directory structure for the overrides should follow the same structure as the `resources` directory in the program directory.
-For example, to override the achievement unlock sound:
-1. Select `Open Data Directory` from the `Tools` menu.
-2. Open the `resources` directory, then the `sounds` directory.
-You will likely have to create the `sounds` directory as the application does not create resource override subdirectories automatically.
-3. Name your replacement file `unlock.wav`.
-4. Relaunch the game (and Big Picture Mode) if it is running, as sound effects are cached.

-**Do not place resource override files in the program directory**, as these will be overwritten when updating DuckStation.

-Please note that not all resources are overridable for reliability reasons.
-This feature also will not work if DuckStation is configured in portable mode, as the user and program resources directory overlaps.
+Please refer to https://github.com/stenzek/duckstation/wiki/Resource-Overrides for more information.

 ## Bindings for Qt frontend
 Your keyboard or game controller can be used to simulate a variety of PlayStation controllers.
 Controller input is supported through DInput, XInput, and SDL backends and can be changed through `Settings -> Controllers`.